 “You fool,” He admonished him, “This very night your life will be demanded from you.
 Then who will get what you have prepared for yourself?”
 (Luke 16:20) After telling His disciples the parable, the Lord went on to teach them how to live.
 And do not set your heart on what you will eat or drink; do not worry about it.
 For the pagan world runs after all such things, and your Father knows that you need them.
 But seek his kingdom, and these things will be given to you as well.
 (Luke 12:29-31)

 How far we’ve fallen from that advice!
-In America, for example, we’ve created such a materialistic society that it’s taken on a life of its own.
-It’s cheaper for the auto industry to give us big rebates and pay the interest on those “0%” loans so we’ll buy more of the cars they’ve already built, than it is to shut down some of their assembly lines and make fewer cars.
+In America.
+For example, we’ve created such a materialistic society that it’s taken on a life of its own.
+It’s cheaper for the auto industry to give us rebates and low-interest loans, so we’ll buy more of the cars they’ve already built than it is to shut down some of their assembly lines and make fewer cars.
 The system demands a certain level of production, whether people need new cars or not.

 The advertising industry motivates, manipulates, and cajoles us to spend, spend, spend to keep our economy moving.
-As a nation we’re spending money we don’t have to buy things we don’t need while the average consumer is already so far in debt that he can’t dream of getting out.
+As a nation, we’re spending money we don’t have to buy things we don’t need. (note: as of 2016, US citizens owe 747 billion dollars in credit card debt.)
 Marriages fail, children are all but abandoned and bankruptcies are skyrocketing.
 The idea of trusting the Lord for our security vanished from our culture long ago, and our dependence on material possessions as a substitute has caused many of us to become two and three income families just to fund our debt-ridden lifestyles.
 We’ve become slaves to this system in every sense of the word, with no chance of ever getting free by ourselves.
 Where’s the security in that?

 Our only hope is to ask the Lord to help us begin downsizing right now, and that means terminating our illicit love affair with materialism and asking Him to forgive us for our unfaithfulness.
 This is not consigning ourselves to a life of poverty and deprivation, by the way.
 He has always promised prosperity in exchange for faithfulness, and you can read story after story about people who are happier, healthier, and leading richer, fuller lives after downsizing than they ever could have imagined before.
 But the history of God’s people shows that if we don’t choose to do this voluntarily, we’ll eventually be required to do it forcibly.